ayusc/mywhatsappbot/README.md

 ## Setting the environment variables

+> [!NOTE]
+> All your environment variables are safe under repository secrets and no one except you have the permission to view or edit them.

 Next step is setting the environment variables on which most of the userbot commands relies on.
-First of all fork the repository and then go to repository settings > Security > Secrets and Variables > Action and add new repository secret.
+First of all fork this repository and then go to your forked repository settings > Security > Secrets and Variables > Action and add new repository secret.

 Here's a list of the environment variables that needs to be set: